Lady in hat looking up at colourful Buddhist prayer flags in Tibet.

 About The Thrill of Pursuit

 Hi!
-I’m Dominique – a curious explorer in constant pursuit of my next adventure.
+I’m Dominique – a curious soul in constant pursuit of my next adventure.

-I travel to learn what makes each destination exotic but to also find the familiarities that connects us all as humans.
-I travel to be exhilarated and because it is fun.
-My hope is to grow from my travel experiences and be able to share my lessons with everyone and anyone with the same thirst for knowledge.
+I travel to learn what makes each destination unique but to also find the familiarities that connects us all as humans.
+I travel to be exhilarated and because I genuinely find travel fun.
+My hope is to grow from my travel experiences and be able to share my lessons learned with everyone and anyone with the same thirst for knowledge.

 The Thrill of Pursuit was created with the goal of fostering a global community to share in that excitement you feel right before you embark on a new adventure.
-By sharing my travelogue, I also hope to alleviate some of the anxieties that come naturally when venturing into a new territory.
+By sharing my travelogue, I also hope to alleviate some of the anxieties that come naturally when venturing into an unfamiliar place.

 I want to inspire others to go see the world while also giving the confidence to make it happen.